PSP-Archive/ARK-4/README.md

  - `oldplugin`: enables old plugins support on PSP Go (redirects `ms0` to `ef0`).
  - `skiplogos`: skips the coldboot and gameboot logos.

-However, you should use the `recovery menu` to handle settings easier.
+However, you should use the `XMB` or the `recovery menu` to handle settings easier.

 You can use the same runlevels as used in plugins to tell ARK when the settings take effect (all/always, umd, homebrew, game, pops, vsh).